 - Programs and activities

 To get this kind of information, you must do a search for their driving record.

 Have you ever needed to find criminal records?
 How easy was it?
-Did you search online or did you make a phone call to the local courthouse? was the information you recieved correct?
+Did you search online or did you make a phone call to the local courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records and backgrounds, and your comments may help other people that are in the same situation.

 Tell Your Story